-Sr. Description Assumption 1.
-Average pricing maturity No specific assumptions were applied to NMDs. assigned to NMDs sensitive NMD's are assigned to overnight bucket.
-2. Longest pricing maturity assigned to NMDs No specific assumptions were applied to NMDs.
-All interest sensitive NMD's are assigned to overnight bucket. assigned to INVIDS sensitive invite s are assigned to overlinght bucket.
+Sr Description Assumption 1.
+Average pricing maturity No specific assumptions were applied to NMDs.
+All interest assigned to NMDs sensitive NMD's are assigned to overnight bucket.
+2. Longest pricing maturity No specific assumptions were applied to NMDs.
+All interest assigned to NMDs sensitive NMD's are assigned to overnight bucket.